-Having been talked about for almost 15 years now, new Mötley Crüe movie The Dirt is finally hitting screens across the globe.
+Having been talked about for almost 15 years now, Mötley Crüe movie The Dirt is now available cross the globe.
 Much like the book from which it takes its title, the film is a high-octane account of what it was like to be a member of one of the world's best-loved rock'n'roll bands at the height of their fame – one which, in the words of Mötley Crüe bassist and co-founder Nikki Sixx, doesn't "pull any punches".

-There has been an official The Dirt trailer released by Netflix, as well as some teasers circulated by Nikki Sixx on his social media accounts.
+An official trailer for The Dirt was released by Netflix a month ahead of the film's debut, as well as some teasers circulated by Nikki Sixx on his social media accounts.
 Check out the full trailer below.

 Who is in The Dirt?